blakeembrey/free-style/README.md

 ### But How?

-**Free Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
+**Free-Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
 This allows duplicate styles to automatically be merged by checking for duplicate hashes.
 Every style is "registered" and assigned to a variable, which gets the most out of linters and features like dead code minification that will warn on unused variables.
-Using "register" returns the class name to the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free Style](http://github.com/blakeembrey/react-free-style)).
+Using "register" returns the class name to the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free-Style](http://github.com/blakeembrey/react-free-style)).
 Styles should generally be created outside of the application run loop (E.g. `render`) so the CSS string and hash are generated once only.
 Any time a style is added/removed/merge/unmerged an event is triggered that allows libraries and other `FreeStyle` instances to propagate style changes.

 ### Ways to Use